 How to test the new Outlook for Windows

 The Try the new Outlook toggle lets any Microsoft 365 user enable a separate (new) Outlook version.
 You can launch either version from the start menu.
-They have the same name, so the only quick way to distinguish them is to look at the icon: The new Outlook has the Pre annotation, at least for the time being:
+At first, both Outlook versions had the same name and the only quick way to distinguish them was to look at the icon: the new Outlook had the Pre text over it:

 New Outlook for Windows release roadmap